-Our multidisciplinary approach to care ensures in-depth discussion of each case and personalized treatment plans for every patient.
+Our Histiocytosis Program to care ensures in-depth discussion of each case and personalized treatment plans for every patient.
 We integrate expertise from the following specialists at Dana-Farber Cancer Institute and Boston Children’s Hospital.

 - pediatric oncologists, surgical oncologists and radiation oncologists